6063-fuguoxue/MidTerm/README.md

 So far, I have finished Cover 0 and started Cover 1.
 My detailed progress is below.

+### Functions
+Since there are 3 different covers, I put each of them in a function so that `draw()` can select one to draw based on the current `coverIndex` value.
+The 3 functions are `drawCover0()`, `drawCover1()`, and `drawCover2()`.

+The changing of cover is handled by the function `keyPressed()`.
+If the left arrow key is pressed, the cover will change to the previous one, or the last one if the current one is already the first one in the covers.
+Pressing on the right arrow key will do the opposite.

 ### Cover 0
 Cover 0 shows a pair of cat eyes changing with time.
 Since it is based on time, I adapted the color rules in HW04A (a mechanism that keeps track of time) to this cover.